g4m3r0/GSL-Software-Docs/guide.md

 Opens the help page with the software manual in the default browser.

 ## Settings
-On the *Settings* tab several software parameters can be adjusted.
+On the *Settings* tab, several software parameters can be adjusted.
 The settings tab can be found in the top menu.

 ### General Settings